 Speaking of Dave Filoni, Star Wars: The Clone Wars will be revived for a final 12-episode season on Disney+, picking up where the popular, canceled-too-soon series left off.
 The season will feature the Siege of Mandalore, among other things.

 Finally, the Rogue One prequel series, starring the movie’s Diego Luna, will also be available on Disney+.
 “Going back to the Star Wars universe is very special for me,” Luna said.
 “We have a fantastic adventure ahead of us, and this new exciting format will give us the chance to explore this character more deeply.”

 Disney has at least three shows set in the MCU coming to Disney+, and unlike the Netflix series (two of which recently got canceled), these will actually star actors from the films.
-Elizabeth Olsen will star in a Scarlet Witch series, and it’s rumored that she’ll be joined by Paul Bettany, who plays her lover and fellow hero, the Vision.
+Elizabeth Olsen will star in a Scarlet Witch series, and she’ll be joined by Paul Bettany, who plays her lover and fellow hero, the Vision.
 Nevermind that the two of them are dead, as of Infinity War.

 Loki is also dead, but actor Tom Hiddleston is reprising the role for a Loki series on Disney Play.
 Little else is known about the series at this time, though both are expected to have limited runs and be quite well-produced.